-- Add corn and toast for a couple of minutes.
+- Add the corn and toast for a couple of minutes.

-- Add vegetable broth.
-Let it boil and simmer for 10 minutes.
+- Add the vegetable broth.
+Let it boil and simmer for 10 minutes on low heat.

 - Season with pepper.
 Check if the soup still needs salt.
-Adjust taste.
+Adjust the taste.

-- Drop the moringa leaves and turn off fire.
+- Put the moringa leaves and turn off the fire.